DrFloyd01/Y2K-statsbook/notes/week_5_notes.md

 # Week 5 Preview Notes
 ## Matchup: Ho Chi Win City vs Sweaty Slammers

-> GOTW: Big time showdown between storied rivals.
+> Big time showdown between storied rivals.
 Sweaty Slammers carries wilted roses into this one, having gotten the best of Ho Chi Win City for the past two years, albeit having only met on those two occasions.
-Here the first of (at least) two matchups of these juggarnauts.
+Here the first of (at least) two matchups of these juggarnauts this year.

 ---
 ## Matchup: Globo Gym vs Tess Finesse